DoanLuongHieu/Link-Shortener/README.md

 # Link-Shortener
-A simple Chrome extension for shortening links
+This is the first test chrome extension - A simple Chrome extension for shortening links